codlark/cls/docs/Briks.md

 Macro briks do more processing on their argument.

 `[?| VALUE ]` - the comparison brik
 The comparison brik performs numeric comparison. `VALUE` is evaluated for a single comparison operator with either side being the operands, if either operand is not a number parsing will stop with an error.
-Inches will be converted to pixels before comparison.
+Units are ignored so `3in`,  `3mm`, and `3%` are all treated the same as `3`.
 Valid comparison operators are:

  * `==` - equal to